 Honors Program

 The Honors Program at Fairfield University is an interdisciplinary course of study open to invited students from the College of Arts and Sciences and all of the University's undergraduate schools.
-The program consists of a curriculum of a team-taught courses and small seminars and it is highly selective.
+The program consists of a curriculum of team-taught courses and small seminars and it is highly selective.
 Students who pursue Honors study at Fairfield are highly motivated, passionate about learning, and willing to engage their professors and fellow students in lively discussions.
 Honors students at Fairfield also are invited to attend intellectual and cultural events outside the classroom and faculty-led colloquia on a variety of topics.

 Students who complete the Honors Program in good standing have their achievement noted on their final transcripts.
 Students who complete an honors thesis have the designation “Honors Program with Honors Thesis” on their final transcripts.

-Current Curriculum
+Curriculum

 Honors Orientation